"And as you wish that others would do to you, do so to them."

 • Career possibilities, including enterprise, employability and economic understanding.

-Success does not come knocking on the door.
-We all need to go out and find something in which we can experience success.
-Finding something that we are good at builds confidence.
-Some pupils
+It is important to try new things as success does not come knocking on the door.
+We all need to go out and find something which we excel at as this builds confidence.

 Successful mathematicians have: